 - Sidewalk Priority Plan – 17 April 2018

-- Abbot Boulevard Citizens Win – 5 June 2017.
+- Abbot Boulevard Citizens Win – 5 June 2017 (no longer available).
 Refers to a previous Council meeting on 29 May where a delegation from Abbott Blvd. disagreed with the plan to install a sidewalk on one side of their street.
 They liked the rustic feeling currently enjoyed.

 Update – October 16, 2019